-Infrastructure as a Service (IaaS) has had a relatively brief—but dynamic—history.
-The concept of cloud computing had been around for decades, but it wasn’t a practical option for many businesses until Amazon developed the Cloud Computing Infrastructure Model to allow more efficient use of computing capacity.
+Infrastructure as a Service (IaaS) has had a relatively brief – but dynamic – history.
+The concept of cloud computing has been around for decades.
+Still, it wasn’t a practical option for many businesses until Amazon developed the Cloud Computing Infrastructure Model to allow more efficient use of computing capacity.
 Amazon launched its web-based retail services in 2002 and Amazon Web Services in 2006, offering services to other businesses, including Elastic Compute Cloud (EC2), enabling users to use virtual computers on a subscription or “as a Service” basis.

 What’s Driving IaaS Growth?

 Several factors are driving IaaS growth, including two prevalent trends:

 On-premises infrastructure, including servers, data centers and networking, is expensive.
 A business has to budget for on-premises infrastructure expansions or upgrades to purchase the hardware it needs.
 When a company determines that more computing power is necessary, it can take months from approval to budgeting, purchasing and implementation to have new computing resources.
 Meanwhile, a competitor could vault ahead in delivery capabilities, customer service, or innovative products or services because it uses cloud infrastructure.

 IaaS enables a business to expand computing power almost immediately (without finding additional square footage for a bigger server room or data center) and pay for the capacity it uses every month.
 As a result, no CAPEX, budget and purchasing cycle or months of waiting are necessary.

 2. Businesses need greater agility for business continuity